lyteword/chspurgeon-tod/volume-1/psalm-24.md

 with a solemn and sonorous recital of these sentences:—

-## "The earth is the Lord's, and the fulness thereof;
+The earth is the Lord's, and the fulness thereof;

 The world, and they that dwell therein.